Concentrating solutions for a class of nonlinear fractional Schr\"odinger equations in $\mathbb{R}^{N}$

 Now, up to a subsequence, we may assume that

 Otherwise, if this is not the case, we have $\|v_{\varepsilon_{j}}\|_{L^{\infty}(\R^{N})}<r_{\nu}$, and taking into account the definition of $g$ and our choice of $r_{\nu}$, we get

-Then, by $\langle J_{\e_{j}}'(v_{\e_{j}}), v_{\e_{j}}\rangle=0$, we can deduce that
+Then, by $\langle J_{\e_{j}}'(v_{\e_{j}}), v_{\e_{j}}\rangle=0$ we can deduce that

 which implies that $\lim_{j\rightarrow \infty} \|v_{\e_{j}}\|_{H^{s}_{\e_{j}}}^{2}=0$, which is a contradiction in view of (\ref{vincenzo}).
 Therefore, putting together (\ref{HZ1T}) and (\ref{HZ2T}), we deduce that the maximum points $z_{\e_{j}}\in \R^{N}$ of $v_{\e_{j}}$ belong to $B_{R}(y_{\e_{j}})$.
-Hence $z_{\e_{j}}=y_{\e_{j}}+\bar{z}_{\e_{j}}$, for some $\bar{z}_{\e_{j}}\in B_{R}(0)$.
+Hence $z_{\e_{j}}=y_{\e_{j}}+\bar{z}_{\e_{j}}$, for some $\bar{z}_{\e_{j}}\in B_{R}$.
 Recalling that the associated solution of our problem (\ref{P}) is of the form $u_{\e_{j}}(x)=v_{\e_{j}}(\frac{x}{\e_{j}})$, we can conclude that the maximum point $x_{\e_{j}}$ of $u_{\e_{j}}$ is $x_{\e_{j}}:=\e_{j} y_{\e_{j}}+\e_{j} \bar{z}_{\e_{j}}$.
-Since $(\bar{z}_{\e_{j}})\subset B_{R}(0)$ is bounded and $\e_{j} y_{\e_{j}}\rightarrow x^{1}\in \Lambda'$ we obtain
+Since $(\bar{z}_{\e_{j}})\subset B_{R}$ is bounded and $\e_{j} y_{\e_{j}}\rightarrow x^{1}\in \Lambda'$ we obtain

 Therefore, we have proved that there exists $\e_{0}>0$ such that for any $\e\in (0, \e_{0}]$, (\ref{P}) admits a positive solution $u_{\e}(x)=v_{\e}(\frac{x}{\e})$ satisfying $(1)$ of Theorem \ref{teorema principale}.
 Finally, we prove that $(2)$ holds.
-By using Lemma $4.3$ in \cite{FQT} we know that there exists $w$ such that
+Using Lemma $4.3$ in \cite{FQT} we know that there exists a function $w$ such that

 and

 for some suitable $R_{1}>0$.
 In view of (\ref{AM3}), we know that $\tilde{v}_{\e_{j}}(x)\rightarrow 0$ as $|x|\rightarrow \infty$ uniformly in $j$.
 This, $(f2)$ and the definition of $g$, implies that for some $R_{2}>0$ sufficiently large, we get